Dear worldwide inline skaters,

 every Friday throughout the year irrespectively of the wheather.

 The numbers in Munich have been counted by the police.
 The source of the other numbers is unclear.
+According to some media the total number of Bladenight skaters surpassed 2 million.

 Regardless whether there is a world record or not, here are the most urgent things you need to know about the “Munich Blade-Night”.